um-grex/grex-docs/content/english/software/containers.md

 {{< /highlight >}}

 The command **podman pull _image_name_** would get Podman images from a Docker Registry.
-Images can also be built from other images, or from containerfiles (e.g. dockerfiles) using the command **podman build _Containerfile_**.
+Images can also be built from other images, or from containerfiles (e.g. Dockerfiles) using the command **podman build _Containerfile_**.
 A _containerfile_ is a text "recipe" that specifies the base image and commands to be run on it.
 Podman's recipes are compatible with _Dockerfiles_ .

+Podman, as configured on Grex, by default would store pulled images inside the user HOME directory.
+Depending on the size of the images, it could be easy to exhaust the disk quota on HOME quickly.
+It is the users responsibility to manage their Podman images (delete the old/unused ones).
+To manage pulled images, users can take advantage of the following commands:

+{{< highlight bash >}}
+# list images
+podman image ls
+# delete an unnecessary image
+podman image rm <IMAGE_ID>
+{{< /highlight >}}

 ### Podman with GPUs
 ---

 Use the __-\-device=nvidia.com/gpu=all__ flag when running a podman container.
 Naturally, you should be on a node that has a GPU.
 NVIDIA provides many pre-built Docker container images on their [NGC Cloud](https://ngc.nvidia.com/), together with instructions on how to pull and run them.
 Podman would usually run Docker containers without changes to the command line parameters.

 ---